kendagriff/perspective/README.md

 # Perspective

-Providing a little DCI perspective for Ruby
+Providing an attractive DSL for implementing DCI in Ruby.

 ## Usage